anumat13/ansible_demo/README.md

-# ansible_demo
+# Ansible Demo
-Simple demo for ansible
+Simple playbook demo for ansible that installs apache2, mysql and pip on a localhost.